 - 1. Based on the analysis of local academic and non-academic data, identify the area of focus where the local school system did not meet the goals (areas where the local school system is performing below expectations).
 In the response, provide the rationale for selecting the area of focus, including the implementation of strategies and/or evidence-based interventions to support student achievement.
-Describe priority strategies and/or evidence-based interventions to address disparities in achievement to improve student performance and measure and address learning loss.
+Describe priority strategies and/or evidence performance and measure and address learning loss.
 As school systems respond to area of focus #1, refer to page 13 to guide your response to address specific student groups. - a.
 Description.
 Describe Area of Focus #2 and how it aligns with your system's educational equity policy.
 Describe the rationale for selecting the areas of focus (up to 1,000 character).